ac121102/Activity_Monitor/README.md

-# FitnesssMonitor
+# Fitness Monitor

-Fitness Monitor is an Android application that users can use to track their daily activities like walking, jogging, sitting, standing, walking upstairs and walking downstairs.
-The application uses a Convolutional Neural Network (CNN) to predict user activity automatically and stores the information in a database stored on the phone.
+We have developed an Android application that users can use to track their daily activities like walking, jogging, sitting, standing, walking upstairs and walking downstairs.
+The application uses a Convolutional Neural Network (CNN) to predict user activity automatically and stores the information in a local SQL database stored on the device.
 The users can then choose to visualize the statistics.

 # Java File Structure